SNAP Eligibility Calculator – Virginia

 Work Requirements (ABAWD)

-What are the SNAP income limits in Virginia?
+What is the SNAP food stamps income limit for Virginia?

 Can you get SNAP in Virginia if you just lost your job?

-Do rent and utilities count toward SNAP eligibility in Virginia?
+Do rent and utilities affect SNAP eligibility in Virginia?

 Do Social Security or SSI count as income for SNAP in Virginia?